robinrowe/libunistd/README.md

 ## Contributors

-Although libunistd was predominately written by me, appreciate any good0 bug fixes, patches or pull requests.
+Although libunistd was predominately written by me, appreciate any good bug fixes, patches or pull requests.
 Thank you!

 Approach...